newmaldenite/vonage-app/README.md

 # 🔐 Next-Gen Secure Access Management Platform

 We are very grateful to have been given the chance to participate in this hackathon.
-It was a great learning expereince and through it we have learnt more about authentication and ways of authorzing at an advanced level- thank you!
+It was a great learning expereince and through it we have learnt more about authentication and ways of authorizing at an advanced level- thank you!

 The brief was to create a **Next-Gen Secure Access Management Platform** designed to provide robust user authentication, fraud detection, and secure access management tools.
 Security and user experiences were aslo key, with businesses are moving away from passwords toward more secure and seamless authentication methods.